jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-pig-dan-on-tbc.md

 **RR: Finally, if we asked you to describe each other in 3 words, what would you say?**

-Dan: Chaotic, impulsive, unique
+Dan: Chaotic, impulsive, unique.

-Pig: Sensitive, raving, professor
+Pig: Sensitive, raving, professor.

 RR: Thanks for the chat guys.
 <br><br>